Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/anomaly-detection-policy.md

     > * Box
     > * Dropbox
     > * G Suite
-    > * Microsoft 365 (requer uma licença válida para a proteção avançada contra ameaças do Office 365 P1)
+    > * Office 365 (requer uma licença válida para a proteção avançada contra ameaças do Office 365 P1)

 ### <a name="activity-from-anonymous-ip-addresses"></a>Atividade de endereços IP anônimos